dipankardas011/Learn-Cloud-Native-Tools/Internship/KodeKloud/notes.md

 /usr/share/tomcat/conf/server.xml

+# look for the non ssl port part in the configureation and change the port to the given port number
 <!-- for non-SSL port-->
 <Connector port="xyz" ...>

-curl http://URL/PATH or no path is required
+curl http://URL/ no path is required
 ```

 # IPtables config